Chamberlain91/Heirloom/README.md

 I've compiled most of the projects and created nuget packages and put them up on [Nuget][nuget_search].
 They may be out of date with respect to the repository, but I will try to keep them relevant.

-If you build the projects in the `Modules\` directory, it should generate the associated `*.nupkg`.
+If you build the projects in the `Framework\` directory, it should generate the associated `*.nupkg`.
 You can then reference them manually if you desire.

 ## Building